mautic/user-documentation/docs/themes/manage_themes.rst

 3. Click **Themes**.

-4. On the Themes page, locate the Theme that you want to delete.
+4. In the Themes section, locate the Theme that you want to delete.

 5. Select the drop-down before the Theme, and click **Delete**.